-First of all, as most of y’all are aware, St. James’ the Apostle is our “patron saint,” meaning that he takes special care of us—you and me and this place—and his special day on the Calendar of Saints is July 25th of each year.
-So, we always have a big party in commemoration of our “patronal feast day” the following Sunday.
-Yippee!
-Second, do you notice anything unusual about how the chancel is dressed today… about how I’m dressed today?
-Lots of red!
-Why?
-It’s because St. James’ was not only one of the Twelve Apostles, he was also a martyr—someone who literally gave his life for the cause of Christ—and the Church dresses everything in red when it commemorates the life of a martyr.
-You don’t see red very often on Sundays, outside of the major feast of Pentecost, because the weekly prescribed “Feast of our Lord” takes precedence over lesser feasts that occur on Sundays, and Feasts of our Lord come in many colors, but never red.
-We’ll see purple on Sundays in Advent and Lent, and white during the Christmas and Easter seasons… and a whole bunch of green in between.
-“Ordinary time,” that’s called, and we’re in the middle of that green, ordinary time right now.
-Except for today, because James, brother of John, son of Zebedee, Apostle and Martyr, is our patron saint.
-That’s why today is a red day.
+A “patron saint,” is one that receives special devotion from a worship community, in this case St. James’ Church in Cedartown—and the Calendar of Saints feast day for St. James the Great (or “Big James,” as Jesus refers to him in the Chosen series) is always July 25th.
+Today.
+That’s why everything is dressed in red… because our St. James’ was not only one of the Twelve Apostles, he was also a martyr—someone who literally gave his life for the cause of Christ—and the Church puts out the red hangings and vestments when it commemorates the life of a martyr.
+You don’t see red very often on Sundays, outside of Palm (Passion) Sunday and the Feast of Pentecost, because the weekly prescribed “Feast of our Lord”—that’s Sunday worship—takes precedence over lesser feasts that occur on Sundays… and Feasts of our Lord come in many colors, but never red.
+You’ll see purple on Sundays in Advent and Lent, and white during the Christmas and Easter seasons… and a whole bunch of green in between.
+“Ordinary time,” it’s called, and we’re in the middle of that green, ordinary time right now.
+Except for today, because Big James, Apostle and Martyr, is our guy… and this is his day.

-So, who was James?
-Frankly, we don’t know all that much about him.
+So, who was James the Great?
+Frankly, considering his stature among the Twelve, we really don’t know all that much about him.
 We hear a lot about the things that the Apostle Peter did, the things that James’ brother John did, and certainly the things that Judas did.
 But we don’t hear all that much about what James did.
 What we know about James is who he was and where he was during Jesus’ three years of active ministry:

 - James was present for the Transfiguration (Matt 17:1-13, Mark 9:2-8and Luke 9:28-36) and for the healing of Peter’s mother (Mark 1:29-34).